ifremer-bioinformatics/samba/docs/usage.md

 If you are likely to be running `nf-core` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
 Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter (see definition below).
 You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

+Samba job resources are defined in **conf/resources.config** file.

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack).

 ## Other command line parameters

 ### `--outdir`

-The output directory where the results will be saved.
+The output directory where the results will be published.

 ### `-w/--work-dir`

-The temporary directory where intermediate data will be saved.
+The temporary directory where intermediate data will be written.

 ### `--email`